magnuen2k/pgr305-Exam/README.md

 ## Bugs and issues
 Clicking 'players' in the NavBar while in the player component is supposed to bring the user down to the player-list with React-Scroll.
 This works fine in Safari, but in Chrome the scrolling is behaving weird.

+When doing changes to the database through the frontend, the user has to refresh in order to get the updated info from the database.